-The Zoning Bylaw defines: permitted uses, development density, siting of buildings, building heights, lot coverage and off-street parking and loading, among other items, within Zoning Districts (i.e., zones).
+The Zoning Bylaw defines: Permitted uses, development density, siting of buildings, building heights, lot coverage and off-street parking and loading, and other items, within Zoning Districts (i.e. zones).

-Zoning Bylaw Text amendments amend a requirement or regulation within the Bylaw affecting a particular zone (e.g., permitted uses or density).
+Zoning Bylaw Text Amendments amend a requirement or regulation within the Bylaw affecting a particular zone (e.g. permitted uses or density).
 Such amendments would affect all properties within that zone.
-Like a rezoning, a text amendment must be in accordance with the Official Community Plan.
+Like a Rezoning, a Text Amendment must be in accordance with the City's Official Community Plan.

-When an application has received a third reading from Council, the applicant has one year from the date it was given third reading to complete the application requirements and obtain Council’s final adoption of the related bylaw amendment.
-If a situation arises in which the applicant has not met all of the requirements within the one year time frame, the bylaw amendment will lapse and will be of no force or effect.
-However, should the applicant wish to continue to proceed with their project, they may submit a request to extend this one-year period between third and final adoption.
+When an application has received a third reading from Council, the applicant has one year from the date of third reading to complete the application requirements, and obtain Council’s final adoption of the related bylaw amendment.

 If the applicant has not met all of the requirements within the one year timeframe, the bylaw amendment will lapse.
 The applicant may submit a request to extend this one-year period between third and final adoption: